 Before accessing your tuition bill, you will need to retrieve your student ID number.
 You will need this number in order to pay your bill via the online payment site.
 Once logged into CampusWeb please click on Audit Run under the Advising Heading on the left side.
-Here you will find your Vermont Law School Student ID (4-Digit) number.
+Here you will find your Vermont Law School Student ID (6-Digit) number.

 Pay Your Tuition Bill

 After registering for classes, your tuition invoice will be available in CampusWeb.
-Any Financial Aid information should be available in the Financial Aid Office Tab: if your FAFSA form has been completed, you should also be able to see your anticipated financial aid award on your account.
-If you do not see your anticipated financial aid, please call the Financial Aid Office at 802-831-1234.
+Any Financial Aid information should be available in the Financial Aid Office Tab: if your FAFSA form has been completed, you should be able to see your anticipated financial aid award on your account.
+If you do not see your anticipated financial aid, please call or email the Financial Aid Office at 802-831-1234 or

-To view your balance due and make your payment, log into CampusWeb using the same username and password you use for VLS email access.
-On the left hand side of the Business Office page, click the link for My Billing Info, then in the right-hand column, click Go to Cashnet.
+Any remaining balance can be reviewed in the Business Office tab.
+Once logged into CampusWeb using your VLS credentials, on the left hand side of the Business Office page, click the link for My Billing Info, then in the right-hand column, click Go to Cashnet.
 You should be redirected to a secure page within the CashNet online payment system.
 Once in the secure page, if you have a balance due it should show up.
 If you don't have a balance due, your balance should show up as $0.
 Balances on this secure online payment system are updated every 24-48 hours.

 The online payment system will advise you of a convenience fee charge when making a payment with a credit card.
 This charge only applies to residential students.
 As a distance learning student, you will not be charged the convenience fee when you "check out" because the system will recognize you as DL student.